-Whether you’re lining up a meeting, sending in a resume, or querying a potential resource, you want your letter to end in a way that leaves clear where you stand.
+Whether you’re lining up a meeting, sending in a résumé, or querying a potential resource, you want your letter to end in a way that makes it clear where you stand.
 Some examples:

 - I look forward to meeting you at the seminar on Tuesday, July 11.